Forgoing the cold, volunteers build two houses inside Century II

 Though they are built on slabs, the homes feature a reinforced bathroom that serves as a storm shelter.

-Both Munez and the Sanders family rent space in less-than-ideal conditions now, they said.
+Both Nunez and the Sanders family rent space in less-than-ideal conditions now, they said.

-“My kids share a bedroom and it’s just an older house — there’s no central AC,” Munez said.
+“My kids share a bedroom and it’s just an older house — there’s no central AC,” Nunez said.

 Antwone Sanders said his 1920s-era house “could really use some updating,” citing frequent plumbing issues.